-When indicated (frequency bands tested are available only in selected trials, representing 48% of all trials listed), the most used frequency band for trials is by far the 3.4-3.8 GHz (79 trials tested the 3.4-3.8 GHz frequencies out of 112 trials mentioning which band was considered).
-The 26 GHz band has been tested 6 times in Europe, and the 28 GHz band 12 times.
+When indicated (frequency bands tested are available only in selected trials, representing 48% of all trials listed), the most used frequency band for trials is by far the 3.4-3.8 GHz (82 trials tested the 3.4-3.8 GHz frequencies out of 117 trials mentioning which band was considered).
+The 28 GHz band is the second band with more tests, 13 tests in total.
+The 26 GHz band has been used in 7 tests.

-Figure 6: Frequency bands tested
+Figure 9: Frequency bands tested